RiddleTime/Race-Element/_posts/2023-02-21-how-to-use-huds.md

 ## Visibility
 By default the activated HUDs will only become visible once you are driving and the engine of the car is running.
-Now if you want to have them showing at any time, you can enable the Always Visible mode, this is a toggle-button on the top-left of the HUD tab.
+Now if you want to have them showing at any time, you can enable the Always Visible mode, this is a Eye toggle-button on the bottom-left of the HUD tab.
 - Don't see any HUDs? make sure you have activated the ones you want to use.
 - When the game is in Fullscreen mode, tap F11 twice.
 This will allow other windows to be on top whilst in full screen mode.